-Precertification is required for all major organ and tissue transplants including evaluations through EHP Medical Management at 888.246.6648 - this includes but is not limited to kidney, liver, heart, lung and pancreas, stem cell and bone marrow
+Precertification is required for all major organ and tissue transplant evaluations and transplants, including but not limited to: kidney, liver, heart, lung and pancreas, stem cell and bone marrow.
+EHP plan members must utilize Cleveland Clinic for transplant evaluations and services.